chmp/cargo-wop/Readme.md

 - `manifest`: print out the generated manifest
 - `write-manifest`: write the manifest into the current working directory

-If no command is specified the default command (`run` without configuration is used).
+If no command is specified the default command.
+Without additional configuration it is set to `run`.
 It can be configured via

 ```rust
 //! ```cargo